mushroomhostage/BetterDispensers/README.md

 * Items dropped from players automatically vacuumed up within 2 blocks, no need to activate
 * Player arrows hitting the dispenser will be added as well
 * Arrows hitting the dispenser from skeletons will not be added by default, but can be enabled
+* *Important*: will not vacuum if the dispenser is empty - fill it with something

 ### Accelerator